 India’s rural agricultural landscape is home to legacy Agri institutions, a large civil society and a farm-supportive government.
 Moreover, the historical policy push to adopt scientific and technological innovations from the world is now being complimented by a new generation of Agri innovators and entrepreneurs who are building indigenous innovations suited for Indian farms.
-However, despite these trends and chronology, more than 125 million small and marginal farms, impacting the lives of more than half a billion people living on these farms, continue to face extreme financial, technological and climate-induced challenges.
+However, despite these trends and chronology, millions of small farmers living on more than 125 million small and marginal land holdings in India, continue to face extreme financial, technological and climate-induced challenges.

 The India Agritech Incubation Network (IAIN) is a collaborative effort between the Bill and Melinda Gates Foundation and Social Alpha.
 It aims to establish a conducive ecosystem for innovators and entrepreneurs in agriculture.
 The network has fostered cooperation among private and public sector stakeholders, created specialised technical infrastructure, provided market access, influenced public policy and facilitated market access for early-stage innovative solutions.
 The diversity of innovations spans pre-cultivation technologies for soil & crop health, inclusive farm equipment for drudgery-cost-risk reduction, post-harvest technologies for loss elimination, and allied sector innovations for building income resilience.
 IAIN was conceived and designed to bring science and technology innovations to small and marginal farmers and help improve their productivity, income and quality of life.